Ezekiel Elliott

-Ezekiel Elijah Elliott (born July 22, 1995), nicknamed "Zeke ", is an American football running back who is a free agent.
-He played college football at Ohio State, where he earned second-team All-America honors in 2015.
-Elliott was drafted by the Cowboys fourth overall in the 2016 NFL Draft.
-As a three-time Pro Bowl and two-time All-Pro selection, he led the league in rushing yards in 2016 and 2018.
+Ezekiel Elijah Elliott (born July 22, 1995), nicknamed "Zeke", is an American professional football running back.
+He played college football for the Ohio State Buckeyes, earning second-team All-American honors in 2015.
+Elliott was selected by the Dallas Cowboys fourth overall in the 2016 NFL draft.
+In his first seven NFL seasons, all with the Cowboys, he was a three-time Pro Bowl, two-time All-Pro selection, and led the league in rushing yards in 2016 and 2018.
+After being released by the Cowboys after the 2022 season, Elliott played the 2023 season for the New England Patriots.
+Elliott then re-signed and played for the Cowboys in the following 2024 season; before being released by the team before the final game of the season.

 Early life

 Elliott was born in Alton, Illinois, to a mother and father who were both athletes in college.
 His mother, the former Dawn Huff, was a high school state champion in three sports before attending the University of Missouri and running track there.
 His father, Stacy, was a linebacker for the Missouri football team and CEO of Fifth Down Enterprises.
 Elliott's maternal grandfather played basketball for Drake University.
 His uncle is Finnish professional basketball player Shawn Huff.